Jan. 15, 2026, 9:06 a.m.

 (Oleksandr Borniakov.
 PHOTO: thedigital.gov.ua)

-Following personnel changes in the government, Oleksandr Borniakov, a former MP from Odesa, was appointed as the Minister of Digital Transformation.
+Following personnel changes in the government, Oleksandr Borniakov, a former MP from Odesa, has been appointed as the Minister of Digital Transformation.
 He will head the Ministry of Digital Transformation temporarily while the search for a new head of the agency is underway.

 The decision was made by the Verkhovna Rada of Ukraine.